nsidc/earthaccess/docs/contributing/triaging.md

 ## Linking Labels in GitHub Markdown

-When referencing a label in a GitHub issue or discussion, it is will be  useful to link to the label page to provide additional context and help others community members to quickly understand the issue's category.
+When referencing a label in a GitHub issue or discussion, it will be  useful to link to the label page to provide additional context and help other members to quickly understand the issue's category.

 ### Syntax